M.S. in Exercise Physiology

 Please note that admissions are not deferred.

-- Must be currently enrolled at FSU as an undergraduate student in the exercise physiology major with 90 credit hours; transfer students should have completed 24 credit hours at FSU.
+1. Must be currently enrolled at Florida State University (FSU) as an undergraduate student in the exercise physiology major with 90 credit hours; transfer students should have completed 24 credit hours at FSU.

-- Prerequisites must be completed before you enter the program; applicants that have not completed all prerequisites as per transcripts submitted (or cannot prove that he/she will complete the courses prior to the start of the graduate program) will be denied admission.
+3. Prerequisites must be completed before you enter the program; applicants that have not completed all prerequisites, as per transcripts submitted (or cannot prove that he/she will complete the courses prior to the start of the graduate program), will be denied admission.
 Please see individual program prerequisite courses in the appropriate tab.

-- International students: Applicants must submit an official English Proficiency Score Report.
+5. International students: Applicants must submit an English Proficiency Score Report.
 A TOEFL iBT score of at least 80 (iBT) or 550 (paper-delivered) or an IELTSTM Academic score of at least 6.5 is required.
 Our department does not accept other English proficiency examinations.

 The required prerequisite undergraduate courses, and the associated minimum grades to be earned, for consideration to the BS/MS Pathway in Exercise Physiology are: